Everything you need to know about US work visas

 Biologist Irina Kovlyagina came from Russia to the city of Baltimore, Maryland, on a H1B work visa three years ago.
 After graduating from the Faculty of Natural Sciences at Novosibirsk State University, she began to look for work abroad on sites like naturejobs.com - filed documents in laboratories around the world.

-“I played the spirit of adventure!
-Well, research work abroad is a very popular topic among research workers, ”says Irina
+“The spirit of adventure was playing in me!
+Well, among researchers, work abroad is a very popular topic, ”says Irina

 In the process of searching, Irina sent potential employers a resume, a cover letter to it, a list of publications and contact information for teachers and professors who should have been consulted.